Sections in this article:

 Dropbox Business admins are often tasked with managing their company’s data.
 But that’s hard if team members use a company email address to create separate Dropbox accounts.
 In this short video, learn how to address this with domain ownership.

 Sync is core to what Dropbox does, but it can be affected by lots of factors.
-In this quick video, get an overview of troubleshooting steps that will solve most syncing issues.
+This overview of troubleshooting steps will solve most syncing issues.

 Viewers’ note: This video mentions a 120-day version history.
 However, this window varies depending on your Dropbox plan.